Expansion properties of Whitehead moves on cubic graphs: Introduction

 \section{Introduction}

-The present note is concerned with the graph of $3$--regular, or cubic, graphs, and associated objects, such as triangulations and pants decompositions of surfaces.
+The present note is concerned with the graph of connected $3$--regular, or cubic, graphs.
 Such a ``graph of graphs'' $\Gamma_n$, represents what can be informally described as the ``deformations space'' of cubic graphs on $2n$ vertices under the Whitehead moves.
-In particular, we shall investigate its expansion property.
+In particular, we shall investigate its expansion properties.

-Expansion is an important notion for families of graphs: we wish to find explicit families of graphs with good expansion properties.
-In particular, one of the interests of studying expansion is because random walks converge ``quickly'' to the stationary distribution and how quickly they do is controlled by the second largest eigenvalue of the transition matrix.
-This notion of \emph{rapid mixing} turns out to be a very useful measure of expansion for many purposes.

-We introduce the notion of \emph{outer conductance} because there is no standard definition of expansion for directed non--regular multigraphs, despite them being a natural class of objects to consider.

-\emph{Outer conductance} captures how easy it is to escape a given subset of the graph.
-Therefore, having the outer conductance tend to 0 is a way of saying that the graphs have poor mixing and therefore cannot be ``expanders'' in this sense.

 Let $g$ be a cubic graph (we allow graphs with multiple edges and loops), with set of vertices $V(g)$, and set of edges $E(g)$.
 Then, for an edge $e \in E(g)$ which is not a loop, there are two possible Whitehead moves $w^{(1)}_e$ and $w^{(2)}_e$ on $e$, depicted in \Cref{wm-fig:Whitehead-move}, which are local transformations of $g$.

-If $e \in E(g)$ is a loop, we assume that the respective Whitehead moves have no effect on $g$.
+If $e \in E(g)$ is a loop, we define the respective Whitehead moves as having no effect on $g$.
+Let us note that this convention is not arbitrary.
+Indeed, we may represent $g$ as a multigraph: a set of half--edges incident to vertices and paired by a fixed--point--free involution.
+Then a Whitehead move does not affect the pairing of half--edges and only changes which vertices the half--edges are adjacent to.
+If $e$ is a loop, the two vertices $u$, $v$ adjacent to its half--edges coincide: thus changing the vertex assignment of one of the other two half--edges at $u$ and of one of the other two half--edges at $v$ does nothing.

 Let the vertices of $\Gamma_n$ be all possible cubic graphs on $2n$ vertices ($n\geq 1$) up to isomorphism, where two vertices $g_1, g_2 \in V(\Gamma)$ are connected by a directed edge for each Whitehead move $w_\varepsilon$, for $\varepsilon \in E(g_1)$, such that $w_\varepsilon(g_1)$ is isomorphic to $g_2$.
 It is easy to see that being related by a Whitehead move is an equivalence relation on the set of isomorphism classes of cubic graphs on $2n$ vertices ($n \geq 1$).